Leeds Cathedral: Building

 The cathedral is small in size due to its restricted site.
 The cathedral has an aisled nave and chancel under a continuous roof with narrow transepts and chapels.
 There is a chapter house and presbytery.
 It is built of Weldon stone with Ketton stone details.
 The west front has a tall gable between large buttresses that end in Gothic turrets.
 The western face has a large ornate crucifix sculpture.
 The northern face has mock-Georgian elements to it, including leaded bay windows.
 The church has a small tower to the north west corner, from which the flag of Vatican City is flown on special occasions.
 The interior has a conventional layout, with rows of pews facing towards the altar, there are two rows of stone pillars set along each side.
 The ceiling has a barrelled shape, with only a faint apex.

+The Cathedral's Pastoral and Conference Centre, known as Cathedral Hall, is located next to the Cathedral in St. Anne's Street.